kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/quick-start.md

 You can also detect if the hook is in error state with `isError` property.

 ## Bonus features

 :::info

-Remember that we handle caching, background updates and stale data out of the box with zero-configuration. **In case you don't know what does mean or are interested in more details you can find concrete examples below**.
+Remember that we handle caching, background updates, retries and stale data out of the box with zero-configuration. **In case you don't know what that means or are interested in more details you can find concrete examples below**.

 :::

 ### Caching

 All of the data you fetch from your API is automatically cached on the client side.
-Which means that if you fetch some data from your API in component A and call the same hook inside the component B there will be additional network call.
+Which means that if you fetch some data from your API in component A and call the same hook inside component B, there will be no additional network call.
 The component B will just reuse the cached data.
-If you wish to know more check out our [Caching topic](/docs/data-service/advanced-topics#caching)
+If you wish to know more check out our [Caching topic](/docs/data-service/advanced-topics#caching).

 ### Background updates and stale data